Combatting Rater Bias in Performance Reviews

 - Is there something this person should improve or stop doing?

-If augmenting questions by requesting informational ratings are desired, the group’s averaged ratings present another quick way to assess if a manager’s ratings are on par or off base.
+If augmenting questions by requesting informational ratings is desired, the group’s averaged ratings present another quick way to assess if a manager’s ratings are on par or off base.
 Now, we know that a statistically relevant data set is hardly ever available in most organizations, but perception is reality.
-What do I mean by this?
+What do we mean by this?

 That part of the idiosyncratic rater effect is OKAY.
-What?!
-Yes, I said that.
-How your manager, your peers, and your subordinates, if applicable, perceive your drive, your motivation, your acumen and quality of work, matters.
+How your manager, your peers, and your subordinates, if applicable, perceive your drive, your motivation, your acumen, and your quality of work, matters.
 It’s part of team chemistry and teams don’t function as well if there is a perception – whether real or biased – of someone not pulling their weight.

 An often overlooked method for fighting rater bias is to more concretely define the rating scale.
 Applying a simplistic “meets or does not meet expectations” approach leaves enormous room for interpretation.

-At Performance Culture, we encourage our clients to carefully think through and define clearly what expectations are, with examples explaining this, in the rating scale.
-Even for quantifiable or measurable goals, examples or ranges for what is “above expectations” is generally lacking.
+It is important to carefully think through and define clearly what expectations are, with examples explaining this, in the rating scale.
+Even for quantifiable or measurable goals, examples or ranges for what is “above expectations” are generally lacking.
 Is 100% goal attainment meeting expectations?
 What does exceeding expectations look like?
 125%?
 150%?

 Some experts argue that the idiosyncratic rater effect leaves current performance management practices obsolete and new solutions need to be found to counteract this rater bias.
-We believe there is a solution; a performance management system that not only evaluates, but also facilitates genuine and authentic conversations that help leaders build better teams to achieve better results.
+We believe there is a solution; performance management software that not only evaluates but also facilitates genuine and authentic conversations that build trust and foster growth and development.

-If your organization is ready to change the way that managers give feedback, let us know and we will show you how we can help your team develop a high-performance culture.
+If your organization is ready to change the way that managers give feedback, WorkDove can show you how to help your team develop a high-performance culture.